lyp-deeplearning/LiftFeat/README.md

 - [License](#license)

 ## Introduction
-This repository contains the official implementation of the paper: *[LiftFeat: 3D Geometry-Aware Local Feature Matching]*, to be presented at ICRA 2025.
+This repository contains the official implementation of the paper:
+**[LiftFeat: 3D Geometry-Aware Local Feature Matching](https://www.arxiv.org/abs/2505.03422)**, to be presented at *ICRA 2025*.

 **Overview of LiftFeat's achitecture**
 <div style="background-color:white">
     <img align="center" src="./assert/achitecture.png" width=1000 />
 </div>

+LiftFeat is a lightweight and robust local feature matching network designed to handle challenging scenarios such as drastic lighting changes, low-texture regions, and repetitive patterns.
+By incorporating 3D geometric cues through surface normals predicted from monocular depth, LiftFeat enhances the discriminative power of 2D descriptors.
+Our proposed 3D geometry-aware feature lifting module effectively fuses these cues, leading to significant improvements in tasks like relative pose estimation, homography estimation, and visual localization.

 ## Installation
 If you use conda as virtual environment,you can create a new env with: